 Clay was recently named the new General Counsel for Gaudenzia Inc.

-Clay has spent the vast majority of his legal career promoting the health and well being of safe and stable families.
+Clay has spent the vast majority of his legal career promoting the health and well-being of safe and stable families.
 Previously, Clay was part of the Executive Leadership Team for the Law Department of the City of Philadelphia and managed the Child Welfare Unit, HIPAA and Privacy Unit and the Health and Adult Services Unit.
 He has served as a Master for Chester County Government and Philadelphia Family Court and has been an Assistant District Attorney for the Philadelphia Office of District Attorney.

 Clay serves as a Parliamentarian for West Chester University Alumni Association, Co-Chair for the Dependency/Juvenile Committee of the Philadelphia Bar Association and is an elected board member to The Barristers Association of Philadephia.

 Terry Clark was appointed to the PFSA Board of Directors in 2015.
-Mr. Clark is the Director of York County’s Office of Children, Youth & Families and has over 23 years experience in child welfare.
+Mr. Clark is the Director of York County’s Office of Children, Youth & Families and has over 23 years of experience in child welfare.
 He earned his bachelor’s degree of social science in public policy from the Pennsylvania State University and his master’s degree in public administration from Kutztown University.
-He has previously worked in a mental health partial hospitalization program, a local county children and youth agency and for the Pennsylvania Department of Human Services.
+He has previously worked in a mental health partial hospitalization program, a local county children and youth agency, and for the Pennsylvania Department of Human Services.

 Mr. Clark is a former Big Brother volunteer and served two consecutive terms as President of the Board of Directors for Berks County Big Brothers/Big Sisters.
 He was also a governor appointee as Pennsylvania’s Commissioner to the National Interstate Commission for Juveniles, where he then served three consecutive terms as President/Chair of the National Interstate Commission for Juveniles.
-In addition, Mr. Clark served as a state certified trainer where he trained new child welfare caseworkers how to assess the risk/safety of children coming before them in child abuse/neglect investigations and has written training curricula related to Risk & Safety Assessment in child welfare.
+In addition, Mr. Clark served as a state-certified trainer where he trained new child welfare caseworkers on how to assess the risk/safety of children coming before them in child abuse/neglect investigations and has written training curricula related to Risk & Safety Assessment in child welfare.
 He also trained child welfare supervisors and managers in improving their skills in supervising caseworkers in county children and youth agencies.
 Mr. Clark also serves on York County’s Child Advocacy Center Advisory Board, York County’s Domestic Violence Taskforce and York County’s Human Trafficking Taskforce.

 Dr. Jennifer Clarke is a member of the Division of Child Advocacy at the Children’s Hospital of Pittsburgh of UPMC since 2015.
 She earned her medical degree from SUNY Upstate Medical

 University in Syracuse, NY.
-She completed her Pediatrics residency at Westchester Medical Center in Valhalla, NY in 2009 followed by a 3 year fellowship in Child Abuse Pediatrics at the University of Texas Health Science Center in San Antonio, TX.
+She completed her Pediatrics residency at Westchester Medical Center in Valhalla, NY in 2009 followed by a 3-year fellowship in Child Abuse Pediatrics at the University of Texas Health Science Center in San Antonio, TX.
 Dr. Clarke is Board Certified in Pediatrics and Child Abuse Pediatrics.